Category: Social Disruption

 • disruption for individuals and groups of workers is likely to be significant due to job changes resulting from progress of AI and related technologies.

 The International Monetary Fund (IMF) published an excellent summary of research and data on these complex and interacting effects in February 2024: Gen-AI: Artificial Intelligence and the Future of Work.
+The Massachusetts Institute of Technology has also done excellent work on these issues including Can we Have Pro-Worker AI?
+(September 2023) and Beyond AI Exposure: Which Tasks are Cost-Effective to Automate with Computer Vision?
+(January 2024).

 Regulatory and Governance Solutions